Building a Best-of-Breed Business Intelligence Solution for Sage 500

 Some Sage 500 users will probably always wonder why they would want or need to deploy independent software vendor (ISV) tool(s) on top of their accounting system.
 This confusion is perhaps an obstacle for ISVs and a concern for some Sage 500 users.
 There are a couple of clarifications that seem to organically come out of the conversation.
 First, no ISV can create a tool that can be a solution for every single organizational hurdle.
 A great example would be how competitive mobile device brands, like Apple or Android, provide their own native mapping applications, but still allow you to download an app from another manufacturer, which is similar to modern flexible enterprise resource planning (ERP) systems, like Sage 500.
 Because every organization using Sage 500 has particular objectives, specific budgeting requirements, and rules, the accounting system vary in how effective it is for each company.
 ISV technologies enable organizations to customize their data management and analytics.

 Let’s zoom in on the term, “best-of-breed.”
-PC Magazine defines best-of-breed as “the best product of its type.”
+Best-of-breed is defined as “the best product of its type.”
 The top software of any kind is not designable from a manufacturer’s or a marketplace perspective, so “organizations often purchase software from different vendors in order to obtain the best-of-breed functionality for certain key business areas.
 While ERP vendors provide a wealth of applications for the enterprise and tout their integrated system as the superior solution, every module may not be best-of-breed.
 It is difficult to excel in every niche.”
 In other words, just because you’re a big Sage 500 fan doesn’t mean that you shouldn’t look into adding a third party tool to extend the accounting system output to accomplish your specific analytical goals.
 Some customers aren’t aware of what is available to upgrade analytics, consolidations, budgets, data visualizations, and storage for modern, powerful, easy-to-use, and flexible Business Intelligence (BI).
 Let’s discuss your options to expand your Sage 500 experience.

 Financial reporting has been the main analytical focus in terms of ISV tools.
 I’ve written about Sage 500 report writers before, and they’re still as popular as ever.
 Sage 500’s built-in reporting function is quite simple in comparison to modern marketplace offerings.
 These days, ISV software delivers accounting logic, reusable report templates, sub-ledger analytics, and a direct integration to Sage 500 and other data sources for rich and accessible insight.
 Some are Excel add-ins, some browser-based, and some bring together both components for ultimate flexibility.
 And some even extend this flexibility by bringing financial reporting mobile applications.
 Financial planning is also popular for budget managers who are hoping to achieve a best-of-breed tool for their corporate performance management.